pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 24.4 Customer Success Systems

 Customer success is the foundation of sustainable growth.
-It's not just about supportâ€”it's about ensuring customers achieve their desired outcomes, which leads to retention, expansion, and referrals.
+It's not just about support—it's about ensuring customers achieve their desired outcomes, which leads to retention, expansion, and referrals.
 This section covers the complete customer success framework from onboarding to referral generation.

 ### Onboarding Processes